zonemaster/zonemaster/docs/internal/distrib-testing/README.md

 To create a Perl tarball (use cases 1 and 2) you need a specific environment.
-Once you have set up your build environment follow the building instructions as described in [create test distribution] document of the release process.
+Once you have set up your build environment follow the building instructions as described in [Create Test Distribution] document of the release process.

 Build environments:
-* [CentOS build environment]
 * [Debian build environment]
 * [FreeBSD build environment]
 * [Ubuntu build environment]
+* Rocky-Linux environment (TBD)

 ### GUI zip distribution